Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

    nid000004
    ```
 * Copy an MPI application source and WLM batch job files to UAN
 * Within the UAN, compile an MPI application.
-Launch the application as interactive on compute node(s)that have not been designated, already, for either reboots (once an NCN is shut down) or that are not already running an MPI job via a uai.
+Launch the application as interactive on compute node(s)that have not been designated, already, for either reboots (once an NCN is shut down) or that are not already running an MPI job via a UAI.
 * Verify that the job launched on the UAN is running and that application output is streaming to a file.
 Streaming output will be used to verify that the batch job is still running during resiliency testing.
 A batch job, when submitted, will designate a log file location.
 This log file can be accessed to be able to verify that the batch job is continuing to run after an NCN is brought down and once it is back online.
 Additionally, the `squeue` command can be used to verify that the job continues to run (for slurm).

 <a name="shut-down-ncn"></a>